MLC 2021 MARCH NEWSLETTER

 - Friendship (Sharing, taking turns, having nice hands with the other children).

-Upcoming October Crafts: To get each child into the spooky spirit, I am planning a variety of October crafts for the week leading up to Halloween!
-I want to get them all involved and have them bring home their seasonal crafts that they’ll be proud of!
+Upcoming March Crafts: To get each child excited for St. Patrick’s Day, I am planning a variety of themed crafts: St. Patrick’s Day Rainbow Chain Craft, Marshmallow Shamrock Craft, and St. Patrick’s Day Cards.
+As always, I want to get them all involved and have them bring home their seasonal crafts that they’ll be proud of!
 I hope all of you will be too!

-Reminders: Please dress your children appropriately as the weather is going to be changing!
-I encourage all of you to bring in extra clothing for your children whether it be shirts, pants, or jackets.
-Sidenote: If you can, please bring in family photos as I tape them on the walls of my classroom.
+Sidenote: If you can, please bring in current family photos as I tape them on the walls of my classroom.
 The children love seeing themselves, family members, as well as pets in photos and so do I!

 Ages: 16 months to 30 months